TanBinh93/tanbinhphan.github.io/_pages/projects.md

 - Rafael Bayareh Mancilla, **Tan-Binh Phan**, et al.
   *Anatomical 3D modeling using IR sensors and radiometric processing based on structure from motion: Towards a tool for the diabetic foot diagnosis.*
   Sensors (2021). [[Link]](https://www.mdpi.com/1424-8220/21/11/3918)
+**Application**: From the medical point of view, the proposed SfM methods can reconstruct surfaces acquired for various endoscopic scenes and imaging modalities.
+The extended
+FOV images facilitate the detection of abnormal regions (e.g., with polyps) or inflammations (e.g., inflammations around the pyloric antrum region of the stomach).
+Besides that, the surfaces of the same region reconstructed by the proposed SfM algorithms for two or more examinations help to diagnose a lesion evolution or to assess the remission of a tissue after surgery for instance.
+For the tested medical applications, the proposed 3D reconstruction pipeline led systematically to consistent
+3D shapes (in accordance with the anatomy of the organ), without discontinuities of textures or structures, as well as with an acceptable resolution regardless of the location observed on the surface.
+Textured 3D images of the internal organ wall surfaces also support the exchange of information between physicians of different specialties.

 ## Project 2.
 Non-Rigid Structure from Motion for the esophagus
 ...